Kenny Omega: Professional wrestling style and persona

 A fan of video games, Smith incorporates ideas from the medium into wrestling maneuvers, entrance music, and gimmick concepts.
 The Kenny Omega ring name was originally inspired by the character Omega Weapon from the Final Fantasy video game series.
-He named his finishing maneuver the One-Winged Angel (a reference to Final Fantasy VII character Sephiroth) and the running knee strike he employs as a signature maneuver the V-Trigger (a technique used in Street Fighter V); integrated the Hadouken attack from the Street Fighter series as a signature move; and used of variations of Mega Man antagonist Dr. Wily's theme music as entrance themes.
-For his final appearance for NJPW at Wrestle Kingdom 13, Smith collaborated with Undertale creator Toby Fox to create a custom entrance video in the style of the game.
+He named his finishing maneuver the One-Winged Angel (a reference to Final Fantasy VII character Sephiroth) and the running knee strike he employs as a signature maneuver the V-Trigger (a technique used in Street Fighter V); integrated the Hadouken attack from the Street Fighter video game series as a signature move; and used of variations of Mega Man antagonist Dr. Wily's theme music as entrance themes.
+For his final appearance as an NJPW-contracted wrestler at Wrestle Kingdom 13, Smith collaborated with Undertale creator Toby Fox to create a custom entrance video in the style of the game, and for his 2025 return from a life-threatening illness, worked with Final Fantasy soundtrack composers Nobuo Uematsu and Masayoshi Soken to create a new entrance theme.
 In addition to video games, Smith also draws inspiration from the television show Star Trek: The Next Generation and superhero cartoons to develop elements of his in-ring persona.
 At Fyter Fest in June 2019, Smith also donned ring gear that references the character Akuma from the Street Fighter series.

 During his run in Bullet Club, Smith did his interviews entirely in English, refusing to speak Japanese.
 In an interview, he stated that he was told that his otaku gimmick was "too bubbly" for Bullet Club, which led to him adopting the Cleaner nickname as a reference to people who clean up crime scenes.
 Smith cited the character Albert Wesker from the Resident Evil video game series as well as Sylvester Stallone's character, Marion "Cobra" Cobretti, from the film Cobra as inspirations for the Cleaner gimmick.
 Although Smith originally intended to embody the gimmick straightforwardly, he later integrated comedy into the persona as a response to people who thought he was portraying a janitor, doing so by coming out for his matches holding a mop and a broom.

+Over the course of their careers, the relationship between Omega and his Golden☆Lovers tag team partner Kota Ibushi has been portrayed with romantic undertones.
+On the partnership, Omega stated in 2018: "Let people think what they want to think.
+If LGBT people can identify with our story, ...
+I'm good with that."
+Omega and Ibushi's partnership was chronicled in the 2019 documentary Omega Man: A Wrestling Love Story.
+Omega strives for inclusivity within professional wrestling and believes that "it's important to show in the 21st century that [LGBT people] should feel just as welcome to be a wrestling fan as anyone else".

+Other media

+Smith, during his time with NJPW, promoted one of the new BanG Dream! games during a series of trailers that aired in 2018; both the franchise and promotion are owned by parent company Bushiroad.